Lucy T Smith

 PALMS OF NEW GUINEA (pong)

 The Palms of New Guinea is the project that brought Lucy to London.
 It is an ambitious monograph in which an international team of authors, led by Dr. Bill Baker at RBG Kew, describes each of the 250 species of palms on the islands of New Guinea.
-Over a period of 24 years, Lucy has completed 250 scientific illustrations in pen and ink for the book, which has now been published (February 2024) and will soon be available in the shops!
+Over a period of 24 years, Lucy has completed 250 scientific illustrations in pen and ink for the book, which has now been published (February 2024) and is available in the shops!

 The brief for the illustrations was to combine beauty and design with rigorous scientific accuracy.